Ryan Zimmerman, long the face of the Washington Nationals, announces his retirement

 After the game, as daylight faded, Zimmerman and his family chatted and took photos by the pitcher’s mound.
 He still had his uniform on.
 His daughters ran the bases, taking the same route their dad had after crushing a three-run shot in Game 4 of the National League Division Series against the Los Angeles Dodgers in 2019.
 That swing extended a season that eventually stretched to the pinnacle of the sport.
 This moment capped a career that did the same.

-“I have the unique opportunity to actually be around,” said Zimmerman, who lives in Northern Virginia with Heather and their four children.
+“I have the unique opportunity to actually be around,” said Zimmerman, who lives in Northern Virginia with Heather and their children.
 “My parents … my mom was a teacher; my dad worked two jobs sometimes.
 My dad would work till 10, 10:30 at night and then would be at work at 6 o’clock the next morning.
 So I wouldn’t see him when I got home from school, and he’d be gone before I woke up for school.

 “You do what you have to do for your family.
 And I think the more I thought about it, I’m in such a unique position to be around for some very important times while my kids are younger, and that just seems I guess more important than years 18, 19 and 20 of major league baseball.
 Would I say the same thing if we didn’t win the World Series in 2019?
 I don’t know.
 It’s nice that we did win.
 It’s hard to think about not.
 I think that was a huge — everyone plays for that.
 As far as being nervous or being comfortable with my decision, I think my family deserves finally having me around.
 And not only having me around, but having me present.”